 Most of those works date from long after Surrealism.
 They include somber abstractions in oil, not unlike American art of the 1930s.
 Indeed, painters such as Arthur G. Dove had a similar concern to retain the beauty of Surrealism without its sometimes rambling stories and its crises.

 My favorite works turned out to be those that most reminded me of the teacup (photographed here by Man Ray).
 Another meal, seemingly art stained with blood, again juxtaposed a culture's obsessive associations with food, violence, and sex.
 Works like this one rely on small objects, isolated from their everyday context by their museum solitude and subtle juxtapositions.
 Unable to live easily alongside their familiar associations, their modesty and challenge look strikingly forward to the 1960s.
-I was reminded of Yoko Ono's intriguing gallery show earlier this year.
+I was reminded of Yoko Ono in her intriguing gallery show earlier this year.

 The flip side of her output's diversity is its lack of character and bite, a criticism all too often leveled at women artists in male circles, such as Lee Krasner.
 The self-awareness of early Modernism must have been hard to maintain.
 A photograph near the show's entrance helps suggest why.
 It presents her with a stunning elegance.
 I could not help thinking, though, of its resemblance to Marcel Duchamp as Rose Selavy, but without his self-reflective irony.